It’s Not Just About Your Physical Health…

 People suffering from chronic health issues are at a higher risk of developing emotional and psychological difficulties.
 This includes depression, anxiety, and even suicidality.
 Chronic anxiety can compound the negative effects on your health, as it can have an impact on your immune, nervous, and digestive systems.

-Without having the right frame of mind, strong coping techniques, and strategies to manage challenges, managing a chronic illness can feel overwhelming.
+With the right mindset, strong coping techniques, and strategies to manage challenges, managing your chronic illness does not always have to feel overwhelming.
 With the right tools in your coping toolbox, you can reach beyond just “managing”.
 You can take back control of your life despite your chronic condition.

 Your therapist of choice will work to help you:

 - Decrease or better manage your worry about medical issues

 - Add new coping skills to your “coping toolkit”

 - Learn techniques to help you sleep better